Copyright Logo

 Copyright Symbol

-Copyright is used to protect the intangible creations of the intellect.
-Its owners are free to reproduce and copy their creative work – usually for a limited period.
+Copyright protects the intangible creations of the intellect.
+Its owners are free to reproduce and copy their creative work—usually for a limited period.
 The duration of copyright depends on the life span of the person who created the work and expires several decades after his death.

-The copyright notice uses a special symbol that looks like a large “C” inside a ring.
+The copyright notice uses a special symbol resembling a large “C” inside a ring.
 Until 1989, this mark was mandatory: US law required copyright holders to affix it next to intellectual property, indicating the year the work was recorded on the tangible medium and the author’s name.

 What is Copyright?